Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Numerical experiments

 We consider the following two-dimensional diffusion equation, derived from \cite{Z-X-2024}:

 The domain is $[0,1]^{2}$, and the diffusion coefficients are

-where $r_{0},r_{1}$ are random numbers in the interval $(0,1)$.
+where $r_{0},r_{1}$ are random numbers in the domain $(0,1)$.
 The positive number $M$ will influence the multiscale properties of the matrix.

-During the discretization process, the computational domain is uniformly divided into $T^{2}$ blocks based on the partition number $T$, as illustrated in Figure2.
+During the discretization process, the computational domain is uniformly divided into $T^{2}$ blocks based on the partition number $T$, as illustrated in Figure \ref{Fig:Block1}.
 The diffusion coefficient $\kappa$ remains constant within each block but varies across different blocks.
-Consequently, even with fixed discretization parameter n and partition number $T$, different random seeds will yield different matrices.
+Consequently, even with fixed discretization parameter $n$ and partition number $T$, different random seeds will yield different matrices.

 Specifically, we generate the training set starting from $n=64$ with a step size of $16$ until $n=400$.
-For each matrix generation, $T$ randomly varies within the interval $(10,20)$, and the random seed seed is equal to the index of the matrix.
+For each matrix generation, $T$ randomly varies within the interval $(10,20)$, and the random seeds $ {seed}$ is equal to the index of the matrix.
 We will now conduct three sets of experiments.
-For each set, the training set consists of 23 matrices, and we will test them using matrices of size nx = 1024.
-The three sets of experimental traversal graphs below compare iteration steps under three configurations: optimal parameters, default parameters, and GPR-predicted parameters.
-To further validate the precision of GPR predictions, Table ref{t2dks} summarizes the average iteration steps and CPU time across these parameters.
+For each set, the training set consists of 23 matrices, and we will test them using matrices of size $n = 1024$.
+Figure \ref{fig:diffusion_iter} compares the iteration processes under three parameter select strategies: optimal parameters, default parameter, and GPR-predicted parameter.
+As shown in the Figure \ref{fig:diffusion_iter}, there is a notable difference between the default parameters and the optimal parameters in this case.
+Under the default parameters, the algorithm fails to converge even after 3000 iterations, whereas with the optimal parameters, convergence is achieved in fewer than 800 iterations.
+To further validate the precision of GPR prediction, we test experiments using the predicted, optimal, and default $\theta$ respectively, and list the average number of iterations and CPU time from three parameter selection strategy in Table \ref{tab:diffusion2}.
 Results show that the GPR-predicted parameters reduce computational costs compared to default values while closely approximating the optimal parameters’ efficiency. }

+{ Table \ref{diffusion_PICP1} presents the evaluation of predictive performance for different kernel function combinations in the diffusion equation.
+According to various metrics, the Rational Quadratic+Laplacian combination achieves the best performance in MSE, MAE, and Corr.
+In contrast, the single Gaussian kernel yields the largest MSE.
+Notably, the Gaussian+Laplacian and Matérn+Laplacian combinations exhibit similar predictive performance, while hybrid combinations that include the Gaussian kernel (such as Rational Quadratic+Gaussian and Mat\'ern+Gaussian+Laplacian) show significantly higher errors.

+Table \ref{diffusion_PICP2} shows PICP for each kernel combination.
+Rational Quadratic+Laplacian and Matérn+Laplacian achieve the highest PICP, i.e. 83.3\%, while others stay at 66.7\%.
+This demonstrates that hybrid kernels with Laplacian not only improve point prediction accuracy but also enhance prediction interval reliability.
+Overall, hybrid kernels—especially those including Laplacian—yield more accurate and robust GPR models, providing an effective kernel selection strategy for parameter inversion in complex PDEs. }